 This section sets out how auditors fulfil the following statutory functions.
-References in the table are to the Audit Commission Act 1998 unless otherwise stated.
+References in the table are to the Audit Commission Act 1998.

-Function Statute 1 To comply with the Code. s5(2) 2 To consider whether, in the public interest, to report on any matter that comes to the attention of the auditor so that it may be considered by the body concerned or brought to the attention of the public. s8 3 To certify the completion of the audit. s9(1)(a) 4 To express an opinion on the accounts. s9(1)(b) 5 To consider whether a written recommendation should be made to the audited body requiring it to be considered and responded to publicly. s11(3) 6 To report on an audited body's best value performance plan, including recommendations whether the Commission should carry out a best value inspection of the body under s10 of the Local Government Act 1999 and whether the Secretary of State should give a direction under s15 of that Act. s7(4) Local Government Act 1999
+Function Statute 1 To comply with the Code. s5(2) 2 To consider whether, in the public interest, to report on any matter that comes to the attention of the auditor so that it may be considered by the body concerned or brought to the attention of the public. s8 3 To certify the completion of the audit. s9(1)(a) 4 To express an opinion on the statement of accounts. s9(1)(b) 5 To consider whether a written recommendation should be made to the audited body requiring it to be considered and responded to publicly. s11(3)